 “We suggest that it should be called polonium after the name of the country of origin of one of us.”

 But if you take a look at the periodic table you can see another way laureates have left their mark.
-Many elements bear the name of Nobel Laureates themselves.
+Many elements bear the name of Nobel Prize laureates themselves.
 Albert Einstein, Enrico Fermi, Ernest Rutherford and Niels Bohr all have elements named after them.
 When naming one of his discoveries Glenn Seaborg looked to the scientists that had come before him.
 As a result the new element Curium was named after the Curies.
 In turn Seaborg himself has an element named after him although it was a controversial choice as he was still alive at the time the name was proposed.